All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 A complete guide to GLP-1 medications for women over 50, covering how these drugs work with menopause, bone health, heart health, and lifestyle considerations.

-GLP-1 medications for women over 50 are transforming how this age group approaches weight management, offering real solutions for the hormonal and metabolic shifts that make losing weight feel impossible.
-Whether you are considering semaglutide, tirzepatide, or another option in this class, this guide covers everything you need to know.
+GLP-1 medications for women over 50 are changing how this age group approaches weight management, offering real solutions for the hormonal and metabolic shifts that make losing weight feel impossible.
+If you're considering semaglutide, tirzepatide, or another option in this class, this guide covers everything you need to know.

 What Are GLP-1 Medications?

 GLP-1 (glucagon-like peptide-1) medications are injectable drugs that mimic a hormone your intestines naturally produce after eating.
-This hormone tells your brain you are full, slows digestion, and improves how your body handles blood sugar.
+This hormone tells your brain you're full, slows digestion, and improves how your body handles blood sugar.

 The GLP-1 medications currently available for weight management include: